shariq1989/cookbook/content/recipe/channa_masala.md

 +++
 title = "Channa Masala - Spiced Chickpea Curry" date = "2021-03-30"
-description = "This is an easy and flavorful channa masala made in the Instant Pot or on the stove-top." tags = [
+description = "Channa masala is a delicious and flavorful curry made by stewing chickpeas in a spicy onion and tomato gravy.
+This recipe can be made in the Instant Pot or on the stove-top." tags = [
     "entree",
     "vegetarian",